Centres for Doctoral Training

 - Integral involvement of leading industry, business, government and charity partners in both training and research

-- Innovative and engaging student experience from training as part of a cohort
+- Innovative and engaging postgraduate research experience from training as part of a cohort

 The following Doctoral Training Programmes offer studentships at The University of Manchester: